 The question to be addressed next is which relationship between the operators \mathcal{A} and \mathcal{B} can ensure that the transformed (preconditioned) problem (1.4) can be easily solved by a particular iterative method.

-1.2.
-Norm and spectral equivalence, condition and spectral number.
 This question is, in general, very difficult to handle.
-For stationary iterative methods (and, more generally, for methods based on contraction) the question can be addressed by an appropriate single-number characteristic, such as the condition number.
+For stationary iterative methods (and, more generally, for methods based on contraction) the question can be addressed by an appropriate singlenumber characteristic, such as the condition number.
 This is also where the term preconditioning founds its origin.
-For highly nonlinear iterations such as Krylov subspace methods, any single-number characteristic is insufficient for describing convergence behavior and its use can be highly misleading; see, e.g., [31, Chapter 11], [30, Chapter 5], and [18].
-In relation to the abstract Schwarz theory the point is made very clear in [42, Section 4.1, pp. 83-84].
-Nevertheless, single-number characteristics can even in such cases be useful as first indicators, and for powerful preconditioners it can even provide the desired information whenever the guaranteed number of the resulting iterations is very small.
-We are well-aware of the limitations of single-number characteristic descriptions, as can be documented by the front cover of the monograph [30] where the presented figure symbolizes several misconceptions related to condition number bounds for the conjugate gradient method widespread in literature.
-For the reasons mentioned above we nevertheless use single number characteristics throughout this paper.
-In particular, we will use the concepts of norm equivalence and spectral equivalence of operators as presented in [15], and the related condition number and spectral number characteristics of the preconditioned operators.
-The presented abstract framework goes therefore beyond, e.g., [45, Section 4] and other works where the investigation boils down to the study of spectral equivalence.
+For highly nonlinear iterations such as Krylov subspace methods, any single-number characteristic is insufficient for describing convergence behavior and its use can be highly misleading; see, e.g., [30, Chapter 11], [29, Chapter 5], and [18].
+Nevertheless, a single-number characteristic can even in such cases be useful as a first indicator, and for powerful preconditioners it can even provide the desired information whenever the guaranteed number of the resulting iterations is very small.
+Therefore, while being well-aware of the limitations of single-number characteristic descriptions, we will use the concepts related to them throughout this paper.
+In particular, we will use the concepts of norm equivalence and spectral equivalence of operators, and the related condition number and spectral number characteristics of the preconditioned operators.

-Consider the operators \mathcal{A} , \mathcal{B} given above.
-The operators \mathcal{A} and \mathcal{B} are called $V^{\#}$ -norm equivalent on V if there exist constants $0 < \alpha \le \beta < \infty$ such that and they are called spectrally equivalent on V if there exist constants $0 < \gamma \le \delta < \infty$ such that see [15, Section 1.1, relation (1.16) and Section 1.2, relation (1.20)].
+Consider the operators \mathcal{A}, \mathcal{B} given above.
+The operators \mathcal{A} and \mathcal{B} are called $V^{\#}$ -norm equivalent on V if there exist constants $0 < \alpha \leq \beta < \infty$ such that and they are called spectrally equivalent on V if there exist constants $0 < \gamma \leq \delta < \infty$ such that see [15, Section 1.1, relation (1.16) and Section 1.2, relation (1.20)].
 If α is close to β respectively γ is close to δ , then (1.5) respectively (1.6) represent a strong (geometric) relationship between the operators \mathcal{A} and \mathcal{B} , and we can expect that this will positively affect properties of the preconditioned operator $\mathcal{B}^{-1}\mathcal{A}$.
 Such properties are in literature on operator preconditioning typically characterized by the condition number